777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/impulse.png
    :scale: 70 %
    :align: center
+   :alt: The time-frequency Fourier pair of an impulse in the time domain, which is a horizontal line (all frequencies) in the frequency domain

 As we can see, a spike/impulse in the time domain is flat in the frequency domain, and theoretically it contains every frequency.
 There is no theoretically perfect impulse because it would have to be infinitely short in the time domain.
 Like the sine wave, it doesn't matter where in the time domain the impulse happens.
 The important take-away here is that quick changes in time domain result in many frequencies occurring.